wilsonpage/fastdom/README.md

 > `fastdom-strict` will not throw if nodes are not attached to the document.

-You should use `fastdom-strict` in develelopment to catch rendering performance issues before they hit production.
+You should use `fastdom-strict` in development to catch rendering performance issues before they hit production.
 It is not advisable to use `fastdom-strict` in production.

 ## Exceptions